Judith Stacey: Life

 Stacey received her bachelor's degree from the University of Michigan in 1964.
 She received her Master of Arts in history from the University of Illinois in 1968, and her Ph.D. in sociology from Brandeis University in 1979.

 In 1971, Stacey founded the women's studies program at Richmond College (which became the College of Staten Island, City University of New York).
-She was on the faculty of the University of California, Davis from 1979–1997 and was the Streisand Professor of Contemporary Gender Studies and Professor of Sociology at the University of Southern California (1997-2008) before moving to NYU in 2003.
+She was on the faculty of the University of California, Davis from 1979 to 1997 and was the Streisand Professor of Contemporary Gender Studies and Professor of Sociology at the University of Southern California (1997–2008) before moving to NYU in 2003.

 In recognition of her scholarship in Patriarchy and Socialist Revolution in China (1983), Stacey received the American Sociological Association's Jessie Bernard Award for feminist scholarship in 1985.

 She has also written for The New York Times and The Nation.